Updated

 2.1.
 No assault

 As discussed above, as assault is a specific act that involves the application of force.
-This means that it is always a defense for a defendant to show that his acts did not amount to an “assault.”
-Perhaps, for example, the accused:
+This means that it is always a defense to show that your acts did not amount to an “assault.”
+Perhaps, for example, you:

 - shouted at a policeman, and